What are the Pros and Cons of Being a Sole Trader

 Retaining High Caliber Employees:

-It becomes very difficult and challenging for a developing business name to retain and maintain attractive offers for high-caliber employees due to limited amounts of capital.
+It becomes very difficult and challenging for a developing business name to retain and maintain attractive offers for high-calibre employees due to limited amounts of capital.
 This results in high rates of employee turnover which is hard to deal with.

 Solo Power to Decision Making: